liaorongfan/WordRepresentGraph/protocol.rst

 Terms
 =====

+Phrase/Phrasal verb:
+    A phrasal verb is usually a combination of a verb + a preposition which usually changes the meaning from that of the original verb.
+For example, “put + up with” means to tolerate, while “put + up” means to return something to its original/proper position (especially when cleaning), and “put + off” means to delay doing something until a later time.

+    => 短语 / 动词短语

 Collocation:
     A collocation is a general term referring to words that usually or always go together.
     A collocation can perform various functions in a sentence (i.e. act as different parts of speech).
     Some examples are “bunch of flowers” or “commit a crime.”

-    => 固定搭配
+    => 词组搭配

-Phrase/Phrasal verb:
-    A phrasal verb is usually a combination of a verb + a preposition which usually changes the meaning from that of the original verb.
-For example, “put + up with” means to tolerate, while “put + up” means to return something to its original/proper position (especially when cleaning), and “put + off” means to delay doing something until a later time.
+Chunk:
+    a phrase or group of words which can be learnt as a unit by sb who is learning a language.
+Examples of chunks are ‘Can I have the bill, please?’ and ‘Pleased to meet you’

-    => 动词短语
+    => 话语组成部分

+    In this project, idioms are treated as chunks for less word attributes used when coding

+Label:
+    To mark in what cases a word is most used, here are 4 types and they are reading, writing, speaking and listening.

+    Also, a word's phonetic symbol will be noted here if necessary

 Tokens
 ======